 Another long-running gas station was on the southeast corner of the NE 95th Street intersection.
 It was acquired by Roy Johnson and converted to Johnson’s Auto Repair in 1989.

-Today his son Jeff Johnson owns the Johnson’s Auto Repair shop at 9418 35th Ave NE.
+Today Roy Johnson’s son Jeff Johnson owns the Johnson’s Auto Repair shop at 9418 35th Ave NE.
 The Johnsons have recently acquired the Spirit gas station at 9500 35th Ave NE as well.
 These business sites represent the long history of NE 95th Street’s auto-oriented intersection.

 Census and City directory records, Seattle Public Library.

-The Presbytery of Seattle, 1858-2005, by Robert L. Welsh, 2006.
-University Presbyterian Church library, 285.1.
+The Presbytery of Seattle, 1858-2005, by Robert L. Welsh, 2006, in the library of University Presbyterian Church.
 Info about the Morningside Church at 9505 35th Ave NE.
 All of the Presbyterian congregations in northeast Seattle, including Lake City, Laurelhurst, University, Wallingford and Wedgwood, were first begun with the help of workers sent out from First Presbyterian in downtown Seattle.

 Property records: Puget Sound Regional Archives, Bellevue, WA.
 The PSRA is the repository of the property records of King County.